Spring Garden Revival

 Phone: (847) 949-3273

-Official Website: Mundelein Department of Public Works
+Official Website: Mundelein Public Works and Engineering Department

 Understanding Thatch Buildup in Mundelein’s Heavy Clay Soils

-• Matted or spongy grass appearance
+• Matted, spongy grass appearance

 • Water ponding after light rain